ngqm/circle-wavefunction/README.md

 # Circle wavefunction

-I drew the first few energy eigenfunctions of a free electron on a circle.
+I plotted the first few energy eigenfunctions of a free electron on a circle.

 ![circle wavefunction](circle-wavefunction.gif)